-So let’s say you’re in charge of creating the training strategy for a large organizational change management project and have been tasked with doing a thorough training needs analysis before you can decide on a training strategy and if gamification is the right approach.
-Let’s look at the questions you’ll need to be able to answer.
+So let’s say you’re in charge of creating the training strategy for a large organizational change management project and have been tasked with doing a thorough training needs analysis before you can recommend a training strategy.
+Let’s look at the questions you’ll need answered before determining if gamification is the right approach.

 How Much Will It Cost?
 How Long Will It Take?